Table of Contents

 Pro Hacks: Using Herbs Like a Flavor Alchemist

-- Dry Before You Fry: If using moist herbs, lightly dry them with a paper towel to prevent diluting your tzatziki.
+- Dry Before You Fry: Pat moist herbs with paper towels to prevent water dilution of emulsion.

 Conclusion: Dill-Free Doesn't Mean Flavor-Free